VAQ-138: 2010–present

 Following their 2009 cruise on board USS John C. Stennis, the squadron began transitioning to the EA-18G Growler.
 They were certified 'Safe for Flight' in their new aircraft in August 2010.

 VAQ-138 deployed to land bases, from June to 23 December 2011 they were based at Al Asad AB, Iraq.
 From August 2014 to 8 February 2015 they were based at Misawa AFB, Japan, and again from April to October 2016.
-While deployed to Misawa AFB in 2016, VAQ-138 sent a detachment to Clark AB, Philippines from June to July, followed by another detachment sent to Andersen AFB, Guam from July to August to participate in Exercise VALIENT SHIELD.
+While deployed to Misawa AFB in 2016, VAQ-138 sent a detachment to Clark AB, Philippines from June to July, followed by another detachment sent to Andersen AFB, Guam from July to August to participate in Exercise VALIANT SHIELD.

-In January of 2017, VAQ-138 flew to Nellis AFB, Nevada, to take part in RED FLAG 17-1 in preparation for a PACOM deployment starting in March.
-From March to October, VAQ-138 was stationed in Misawa, Japan with detachments participating in joint exercises in South Korea and the Philippines.
+In January 2017, VAQ-138 flew to Nellis AFB, Nevada, to take part in RED FLAG 17–1 in preparation for a PACOM deployment starting in March.
+From March to October, VAQ-138 was stationed in Misawa, Japan with detachments participating in joint exercises in South Korea and Guam.

-Starting in March of 2018, the cycle begins again with VAQ-138 flying to Nellis AFB, Nevada, for RED FLAG 18-2.
-From May to December, the Rampaging Yellow Jackets once again found themselves stationed at Misawa, Japan for one of their most busy deployments yet by participating in the following exercises: MALABAR (Guam), THROWING KNIVES (Japan), NUDAY HUNTER (Guam), VALIENT SHIELD (Guam), PACIFIC THUNDER (South Korea), and KEEN SWORD (Japan).
+Starting in March 2018, the cycle begins again with VAQ-138 flying to Nellis AFB, Nevada, for RED FLAG 18–2.
+From May to December, the Rampaging Yellow Jackets once again found themselves stationed at Misawa, Japan for one of their most busy deployments yet by participating in the following exercises: MALABAR (Guam), THROWING KNIVES (Japan), NUDAY HUNTER (Guam), VALIANT SHIELD (Guam), PACIFIC THUNDER (South Korea), and KEEN SWORD (Japan).